This Fact Sheet is not relevant in your region

 1. Applying before court action

-To apply for a time order before court action you will need to use a formal application form.
-This is Form 1 of the Schedule of Sederunt (Consumer Credit Act 1974).
-This is a complicated form and you will need help from a money adviser or a solicitor to complete the application and serve it.
+Applying is complicated and you will need help from a money adviser or a solicitor to complete the application and serve it.
 See the Useful contacts section at the end of this fact sheet for information about how to find an adviser or a solicitor.